-Two 2 directors constitutes a quorum of the Committee, however the Company will also consider the need for a third permanent Committee member as part of its search for a new Non-executive Director to replace Mr Singleton.
-The Committee also benefits from the regular attendance of the Company's auditors at Committee meetings.
+Two 2 directors constitutes a quorum of the Committee, however the Company will also consider appointing Ms Adam-Gedge to the Committee as part of her duties as a Director. .
+The Committee also benefits from the attendance of the Company's auditors at Committee meetings in February and August each year, prior to the release of half-year and full year results.

-The Audit & Risk Management Committee's functions are described in its charter, which is reviewed and updated regularly and published on the Company's website.
+The Audit & Risk Management Committee's functions are described in its charter, which is reviewed annually and updated as required, and published on the Company's website.
 They include: